syyclops/open-operator/README.md

 ## Roadmap

-- [ ] Tools to create brick models
+- [ ] Connect/Load data sources for static and dynamic data (Cobie, BAS, CMMS, etc.)
-- [ ] Connect data sources for dynamic data
+- [ ] Align data sources
-- [ ] Open set of fault detection rules (Start with Ashrae guidline 36)
+- [ ] Fault detection with set of rules (Start with Ashrae guidline 36)
-- [ ] Run AFDD and store results
+- [ ] Fault diganosis
 - [ ] Train ML models to run predictions and simulations
 - [ ] AI to autonomously make changes to the system